HAC-2020/Debugging-Magus/README.md

 # Debugging-Magus
-This is the initiated README for team Debugging Magus, Please edit this as you build your project
+This is the Doctor-Patient communication portal where patients can search doctors and book appointments and can virtually connect in this pandemic situation and doctors can prescribe meds to patients.